BitgesellOfficial/bitgesell/src/test/README.md

 that runs all of the unit tests.
 The main source file for the test library is found in `util/setup_common.cpp`.

+The examples in this document assume the build directory is named `build`.
+You'll need to adapt them if you named it differently.

 ### Compiling/running unit tests

 Unit tests will be automatically compiled if dependencies were met during the generation of the Bitcoin Core build system and tests weren't explicitly disabled.

-Assuming the build directory is named `build`, the unit tests can be run with `ctest --test-dir build`, which includes unit tests from subtrees.
+The unit tests can be run with `ctest --test-dir build`, which includes unit tests from subtrees.

+Run `test_BGL --list_content` for the full list of tests.

 To run the unit tests manually, launch `build/src/test/test_BGL`.
 To recompile after a test file was modified, run `cmake --build build` and then run the test again.
 If you